Questions relating to medical exercise

 A Certified Medical Exercise Specialist or a Clinical Exercise Specialist has completed a rigorous program of study that specifically addresses chronic disease and orthopedic dysfunction.

-At NOVA Medical Exercise, we can address your specific needs in a safe, effective manner, so you progress and achieve the results you desire.
+At MDX Academy, we can address your specific needs in a safe, effective manner, so you progress and achieve the results you desire.

 Q.Why are we qualified to help with your chronic disease?